shilgapira/Vangogh/README.md

 Vangogh is an iOS library for testing how well an application works for people with various kinds of color vision deficiencies.

-It lets you interact with your app as you normally do while applying one of several color transforms to your user interface in realtime.
+It lets you interact with your app as you normally would while applying one of several color transformations to the user interface in realtime.

 Tested on Xcode 5 and iOS 7